Insurance and Fees

-How much will I pay for counseling?
+How can I pay for my therapy appointments?

 Good Faith Estimate